 Inland Marine goes wherever you go.
-Your tools will be covered for all your projects, not just one.
-This includes theft from the building site or in transit, which is very important when you work on several sites.
+Cover your tools for all your projects, not just one.
+This includes theft from the building site or in transit.
+This is very important when you work on several sites.

 Every Builder’s Risk Insurance policy is different because every project is different.
-Protection for tools, equipment and building materials varies from policy to policy, and should be double-checked.
+Protection for tools, equipment and building materials varies from policy to policy.
+It should be double-checked.

 Contractors Liability Insurance

 Liability insurance gives coverage against third party claims.
 In other words, it pays out when somebody else sues you for damages.
-This does not protect your tools and equipment, because if these get stolen or damaged the financial loss is not theirs.
+This does not protect your tools and equipment.
+As, if these get stolen or damaged the financial loss is not theirs.